jbruchanov/MineSweeper/README.md

 Very simple implementation of old popular game MineSweeper.

-This nice example what can be done in 2 hours on Android :)
+This is a nice example what can be done in 2 hours on Android :)

 You can find the apk file on